VT Markets Review

 About VT Markets

-Headquartered in Sydney, VT Markets was founded in 2016 and is a subsidiary of Vantage International Group (VIG), which holds regulatory status in various jurisdictions, including the UK and Australia (see our Vantage FX review to learn more).
+Headquartered in Sydney, Australia, VT Markets was founded in 2016 and is a subsidiary of Vantage International Group (VIG), which holds regulatory status in various jurisdictions, including Cayman Islands, the U.K. and Australia (see our Vantage review to learn more).

 Forex Risk Disclaimer